(updated August, 2013)

 The programming requirement varies by transfer school and by major and is subject to frequent changes.
 For most majors, it is satisfied by at least one of ENGR 215 (MATLAB), CIS 278 (C++), or CIS 255 (Java).
 CIS 278 and CIS 255 have CIS 254 as a prerequisite; ENGR 215 can serve as an equivalent to the prerequisite.
 Some schools and majors also require a data structures course, either CIS 279 (C++) or CIS 256 (Java).

-ENGR 100 Introduction to Engineering (Fall at CSM; Spring at Cañada College)
+ENGR 100 Introduction to Engineering (Fall and Summer at CSM; Spring at Cañada College)

 ENGR 210 Engineering Graphics (Spring at CSM; Fall at Cañada College)